alaindresse/react-pwa-intro/README.md

    - allow users to register to notifications
    - handle push notifications in the service worker extension
+   - focus client or open window on notification click
+   - send notification title and body to focused clients

 4. Try it all out